vojtesaak/javascript/es5/README.md

     // bad
     function getType() {
         console.log('fetching type...');
         // set the default type to 'no type' var type = this._type || 'no type';

         return type;
     }

     // good
     function getType() {
         console.log('fetching type...');

         // set the default type to 'no type' var type = this._type || 'no type';

         return type;
     }
     ```

-  - Prefixing your comments with `FIXME` or `TODO` helps other developers quickly understand if you're pointing out a problem that needs to be revisited, or if you're suggesting a solution to the problem that needs to be implemented.
+  - Prefixing your comments with `@FIXME` or `@TODO` helps other developers quickly understand if you're pointing out a problem that needs to be revisited, or if you're suggesting a solution to the problem that needs to be implemented.
 These are different than regular comments because they are actionable.
 The actions are `FIXME -- need to figure this out` or `TODO -- need to implement`.

   - Use `// FIXME:` to annotate problems.

     ```javascript
     function Calculator() {

-      // FIXME: shouldn't use a global here total = 0;
+        // @FIXME: shouldn't use a global here total = 0;

         return this;
     }
     ```